drexed/lite-ruby/docs/ARRAY.md

 `in_groups`
 ------
-Splits or iterates over the array to a given number of groups, padding any remaining slots with filler unless it is false.
+Splits or iterates over the array to a given number of groups, padding any remaining slots with filler unless it is `false`.

 ```ruby
 %w(1 2 3 4 5 6 7 8 9 10).in_groups(3)           #=> [['1', '2', '3', '4'], ['5', '6', '7', nil], ['8', '9', '10', nil]]